nrfconnect/sdk-nrf-bm/doc/nrf-bm/install_nrf_bm.rst

 Next steps
 **********

-You can now proceed to test the :ref:`samples` included in this version of the |BMshort|.
+You can now proceed to test the :ref:`samples` included in this version of |BMshort|.

+The samples can be found in the :file:`nrf-bm/samples` folder, and are divided into two subfolders:

+* :file:`bluetooth` for the samples showcasing BLE functionalities using the SoftDevice.
+* :file:`peripherals` for the samples showcasing various peripheral functionalities that do not require the SoftDevice.

 Each sample documentation contains full information on how to build, flash, and test the respective sample.